-- Check that the box is structurally sound and has no evidence of damage - Check that the container is not overfilled. - When box is full, tie and seal the plastic liner with packing tape then close and seal the box. - Seal boxes with packing tape in preparation for ship-out.
+- Check that the box is structurally sound and has no evidence of damage - Check that the container is not overfilled. - Seal boxes with packing tape in preparation for ship-out.
 Please see the following Taping Method for both types of boxes.

-Taping Method for Full CFL Boxes
+Taping Method for Full Bulb Boxes